AI to Bring $2.6 Trillion of Value to Marketing and Sales

 There’s been a lot of hype around the impact artificial intelligence will have on different industries, especially marketing.
 Luckily, McKinsey’s quarterly Five Fifty study, “Real-World AI,” cut through the hype and put some actual numbers (big numbers!) behind these claims.

-According to McKinsey, AI’s application to real-world business problems extends across nearly every sector of the economy, but the biggest impact could arise in two particular business functions: marketing and sales, and supply-chain management and manufacturing.
+According to McKinsey, AI’s application to real-world business problems extends across nearly every sector of the economy, but the biggest impact could arise in two particular business functions: AI in sales, and AI for supply-chain management and manufacturing.